My GESB Super

 To continue to deliver value-for-money products and services to our members, it is important for us to have adequate scale in terms of funds under management (FuM) and number of members.

-Our current membership size of around 247,000 and FuM of over $36 billion allows us to offer our members competitive investment and administration costs, and access to a wide range of products and services, including investment options.
+Our current membership size of around 250,000 and FuM of over $46 billion enables us to offer our members competitive investment and administration costs, and access to a wide range of products and services, including investment options.

 We provide opt-out default insurance cover for most of our members when they first join GESB.
-This is to help provide financial support if something was to happen such as serious illness, death or disability.
-Members can opt out or vary the amount of their insurance cover any time if it doesn’t meet their needs.
+This is to help provide financial support in the event of serious illness, death or disability.
+Members can opt out or vary the amount of their insurance cover at any time if it doesn’t meet their needs.

 Insurance case study

-An example of an insurance change implemented to benefit members is the introduction of insurance transfers5.
+An example of an insurance change implemented to benefit members is the introduction of insurance premium waivers for:

 Insurance fees